International Applicants

 Please follow the below links for more official information regarding each test.

-Applicants are not required to submit any visa request documents with the applications.
+Applicants are not required to submit the below required documents with the applications.

 When requesting an I-20 (for F-1 Visas), all applicants who are admitted and choose to enroll must submit: